-A time object is an instance of AbsoluteTime or RelativeTime.

-A time object is always associated with a Chronograph.
-By default it is associated with the realtime clock.

-The Epoch is the standard base time, conventionally January 1 00:00:00 GMT 1970.
-It is the point from which the realtime clock measures absolute time.

-The time value representation is a compound format composed of 64 bits of millisecond timing, and 32 bits of nanoseconds within a millisecond.
-The millisecond constituent uses the 64 bits of a Java long while the nanosecond constituent uses the 32 bits of a Java int.

-The normalized (canonical) form for time objects uniquely specifies the values for the millisecond and nanosecond components of a point in time, including the case of 0 milliseconds or 0 nanoseconds, and a negative time value, according to the following three rules:

-- 1. When both millisecond and nanosecond components are nonzero they have the same sign.
-The algebraic time value of the time object is the algebraic sum of the two components. - 2.
-The millisecond component represents the algebraic number of milliseconds in the time object, with a range of $[-2^{63}, 2^{63} 1]$ - 3.
-The nanosecond component represents the algebraic number of nanoseconds within a millisecond in the time object, that is $[-10^6 + 1, 10^6 1]$.
+- Time Object an instance of AbsoluteTime or RelativeTime.
+A time object is always associated with some Chronograph.
+By default, it is associated with the realtime clock. - Epoch is the standard base time, conventionally January 1 00:00:00 GMT 1970.
+It is the point from which the realtime clock measures absolute time. - Time Value Representation a compound format composed of 64 bits of millisecond timing, and 32 bits of nanoseconds within a millisecond.
+The millisecond constituent uses the 64 bits of a Java long while the nanosecond constituent uses the 32 bits of a Java int. - Normalized (Canonical) Time Value unique values for the millisecond and nanosecond components of a point in time, including the case of 0 milliseconds or 0 nanoseconds, and a negative time value, according to the following four constraints: - 1. when both millisecond and nanosecond components are nonzero, they have the same sign; - 2. the algebraic time values of the time object is the algebraic sum of the two components; - 3. the millisecond component represents the algebraic number of milliseconds in the time object, within a range of $[-2^{63}, 2^{63} 1]$; and - 4. the nanosecond component represents the algebraic number of nanoseconds within a millisecond in the time object, that is $[-10^6 + 1, 10^6 1]$.